 - September 30, 2015 – Chosen artist must deliver completed artwork

 - November/December 2015 – Chosen artist participates in sale-and-signing events

 Artist ideas must have an Alaska Railroad theme to be considered.
 For 2012/13, we sought a focus on Seward.
 For 2014, we sought a focus on the Hurricane Turn flag stop service or the railroad's role in the community of Nenana.
 The focus for the 2015 print was train service or railroad infrastructure in Portage, Whittier or along the Whittier Branch (Portage to Whittier).
-A preferred focus for the 2016 print is Houston, which is located at the juncture of the existing main line and a new rail extention to Port MacKenzie, currently under construction.
+A preferred focus, if any, for the 2016 print is Houston, which is located at the juncture of the existing main line and a new rail extention to Port MacKenzie, currently under construction.

 Artists chosen to design the artwork as the basis for a print are paid $3,000, and are given 10 artist proofs and 20 posters.
 The artist must agree to participate in sale-and-signing events in Anchorage and in Fairbanks, typically organized in December.
 Additional community locations may be added depending upon the print subject or location (potentially in Houston, for example).
 The Alaska Railroad will pay for the artist’s travel expenses.
 The Alaska Railroad retains all and exclusive rights to the artwork.

 A selection will be made by the end of March 2015.
 A committee will review the submissions and the successful artist will be notified by telephone and by U.S. mail.
 The selected artist can request access to Alaska Railroad property for research purposes by contacting Corporate Communications Officer Stephenie Wheeler at (907) 265-2671.
 Safety is of paramount concern at the Alaska Railroad, and coordination is required before entering Alaska Railroad property.
 The selected artist must complete the artwork by early September.
 Prints are typically made available to the public by early December.